Desktop Printer 3D Printable Chair With Cushion – Chair Design Series, Part 6, Iteration 1

 Can Vases Be Printed Watertight in Vase Mode?

-In the “Dura: PLA based biodegradable Nylon Analog” blog post, I mentioned that I had not tried using the optimized bottom/ironing-enabled method with other filaments.
+In the “Dura: PLA based biodegradable Nylon Analog” blog post, I mentioned that I had not tried using the optimized bottom/ ironing-enabled method with other filaments.
 Later, I performed tests on vases using three types of filaments; Dura Nylon PLA, Pro PLA by 3D Printlife, and PLA by Push Plastic.
-The definition of watertight for these…
+The definition of watertight for…

 Solar Oven Year End